TechLadies/ruby-workshop-2017/notes/ruby_101.md

 ```

 > **Extras**
-> Now that you know about functions, and you know that functions always return some value, you may want to return to that question of `puts "Hello World"` in `irb`
+> Now that you know about functions, and you know that functions always return some value, you may want to return to that question of `puts "Hello World"` in `irb`.
 > You should understand now why `irb` prints a `nil` for us.
-Even though `"Hello World"` is printed to screen, the `puts` function *returns* `nil`
+Even though `"Hello World"` is printed to screen, the `puts` function *returns* `nil`.
 > `irb` is printing this return value

 ## Arrays and Hashes